sandiegopython/test-driven-django-development/tutorials/02-models.rst

     .. _unittest: http://docs.python.org/2.7/library/unittest.html
     .. _Testing Django applications: https://docs.djangoproject.com/en/1.5/topics/testing/overview/

-Let's write our test to ensure that a blog post's unicode representation is equal to its title.
+Let's write our test to ensure that a blog entry's unicode representation is equal to its title.
 We need to modify our tests file like so:

 .. code-block:: python

     from django.test import TestCase
-    from .models import Post
+    from .models import Entry

-    class PostModelTest(TestCase):
+    class EntryModelTest(TestCase):

         def test_unicode_representation(self):
-            post = Post(title="My post title")
+            entry = Entry(title="My entry title")
-            self.assertEqual(unicode(post), post.title)
+            self.assertEqual(unicode(entry), entry.title)

 ..
 HINT::
     ``__unicode__`` may seem like a strange name, but Unicode is a standard